jdschi/Valetudo_automations_scripts/README.md

    There are failures, like it doesn't seem to know one sleeps in bedroom.

 I like the idea of using smaller LLMs (SLMs?) to do simpler tasks in HA.
 It seems to me that much of the use in real time is like this: just pick the best member of a list.
 A python script could probably do this well enough.
 I am sure that a smaller LLM could do this job even more efficiently than Llama 3.2 does, but I could not get others to return only what I needed.
+(I tried smoLLM, smoLLM2, Qwen, tinyLLM, deepseek-r1:1.5b.)
 This automation actually uses 3 small
 LLMs: one for STT, one for TTS and then my simple list select.

 A true LLM would probably be more useful to look at your patterns of behaviour, suggest automations and then write them.
 In other words, tasks not done in real time.